This is a Virtual Opportunity, with no fixed address.

-The Director of Corporate Partnerships is responsible for increasing the visibility of the In Her Shoes Foundation by identifying, cultivating, soliciting and stewarding corporations, corporate and private foundations.
+The Manager of Corporate Partnerships is responsible for increasing the visibility of the In Her Shoes Foundation by identifying, cultivating, soliciting and stewarding corporations, corporate and private foundations.
 He/She will be actively engaged in working to establish long-term partnerships and strengthen existing relationships with the corporate and foundation sector, as well as other key communities, that will result in funding for the immediate and long-term goals of the Foundation.
 The position provides the expertise to advance IHSF’s interests by researching and identifying sources of support, proactively seeking opportunities to generate new proposals based on corporate guidelines and interests, and by maintaining strong communication ties with corporate and foundation donors and prospects.

 Experience and Skills Required:

 Work collaboratively with the Development Director to successfully identify, cultivate, solicit, and steward corporate prospects.